quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Contributors

+Dan Druta contributed text to {{#sec-ddos-dec}}.
 Igor Lubashev contributed text to {{sec-loadbalancing}} on the use of the connection ID for load balancing.

 # Acknowledgments